ezsystems/ezplatform-http-cache/docs/fos_http_cache.md

 # FOSHttpCacheBundle usage in eZ

-Introduced with eZ Publish 5.4, [FOSHttpCacheBundle][fos] is supported by eZ Platform, and covers the following
-features:

-* Tags purging/baning (since version 1.8)
-* Http cache purge/ban
-* User context hash
+_This doc is aimed at core developers, and explains how this bundle integrates with FOSHttpCacheBundle internally._

+eZ Platform HttpCache _(this bundle)_ uses [FOSHttpCacheBundle 1.x][fos] in the following way:
+- When `local` purge type is set, the system uses a custom Symfony Proxy tag-aware data store, and hence does not use FOSHttpCacheBundle directly.
+However FOSHttpCache(Bundle) can still be used to manipulate responses, incl tagging.
+- When `http` purge type is set, the system uses FOSHttpCache configured with varnish as proxy client.

+As HttpCache in eZ Publish/Platform predates FOSHttpCache, we have own abstractions for:
+ - purge clients: In this bundle exposed as `ezplatform.http_cache.purge_client` service
+ - App Cache: `EzSystems\PlatformHttpCacheBundle\AppCache` app cache class to extend from, this in turn extends `FOS\HttpCacheBundle\SymfonyCache\EventDispatchingHttpCache`, however it provides own set of request-aware purgers and own handling of user context hash which for BC reasons is called `X-User-Hash` in eZ.

+_Note: Once FOSHttpCache(Bundle) has full support for tagging, a major version of this bundle might be be refactored to more directly reuse FOSHttpCache(Bundle).
+However in the meantime our abstractions have allowed us to ship features across Symfony Cache and Varnish such as full tagging support not possible with plain FOSHttpCacheBundle._

+Some further differences on how HttpCache behaves on specific features in this bundle can be found below.

 ## Http cache clear
-Varnish proxy client from FOSHttpCache lib is now used for clearing eZ Http cache, even when using Symfony HttpCache.
+Varnish proxy client from FOSHttpCache lib is used for clearing cache when `http` purge client is configured..
 It sends, for each cache tag that needs to be expired, a `PURGE` request with a `key` header to the registered purge servers.

-### Symfony reverse proxy
-Symfony reverse proxy (aka HttpCache) is supported out of the box, all you have to do is to activate it.

-### Varnish
-For cache clearing to work properly, you can use the VCL from the [ezplatform `doc/varnish` directory][varnish_doc].
+For cache clearing to work properly, you need to use the VCL from the [ezplatform `doc/varnish` directory][varnish_doc].

 ## User context hash
 [FOSHttpCacheBundle *User Context feature* is used][fos_user_context] is activated by default.